Lamyaa315/2025-GP1-GroupNumber25/README.md

 This dataset includes synchronized EMG, IMU, motion capture, and ground reaction forces for multiple cyclic and non-cyclic tasks (squats, jumps, stair climbing, etc.) with bilateral lower-limb recordings.
+The dataset can be found in the Awtad_Dataset folder

 ### 3.3 High-Level Architecture